SwyserDev/rpi-home-switch-pie/README.md

-# uber-blog-api
+# rpi-home-switch-pie
-This is the API for my UberBlog
+This is the API for my RPI